lirmm/waves-core/docs/dev_doc/dev_doc.rst

 First of all, override class ``__init__(self, *args, **kwargs)`` method if you need more params to create your Adaptor instance.
 Then accordingly, override ``init_params(self)`` property function in order to return a dictionary for each entry expected in constructor.
-It allows WAVES-core administration module to automatically load these entries in execution environment :ref:`configuration parameters panel <environment-set-up>`.
+It allows WAVES-core administration module to automatically load these entries in Computing infrastructure :ref:`configuration parameters panel <environment-set-up>`.

     .. seealso::
         Look at source to find what to override and how it's already made in WAVES-core adaptors :ref:`Sources <adaptor-base-class-label>`